SSO : SINGLE SIGN-ON

 The name of the SSO login button can be set.
 If no name is given, “Login via SSO” is displayed by default.

-Reserved areas:
+Reserved domains:

 It is possible to reserve domain names on Steeple in order to detect it/them on the login page and display the correct login button.